 Heading towards the arrival lounge, Bagdogra

-Try to take a table next to the large windows facing the runway and you will see planes landing and taking off.
-My favorite here is the chicken cutlet - two large pieces served with a portion of French fries.
+Take a table next to the large windows facing the runway and you will see planes landing and taking off.
+My favorite here is grilled fish (usually betki fish) with boiled vegetables.
+Another favorite is the chicken cutlet - two large pieces served with a portion of French fries.
 I love to accompany that with a beer.
 The restaurant has a full bar as well.
-Outside the restaurant, there are bookstores and a gift & souvenir shops.
+Outside the restaurant, there is a bookstore and a gift & souvenir shop.